Santa Monica Pier is one of LA's top attractions.

 In the early 20th century, many Southern Californian piers had popular amusement parks, however Santa Monica has the only remaining amusement park on a pier on the West Coast!

-3. Play pinball machines, air hockey and skeeball at the Playland Arcade, adjacent to Pacific Park (pictured on the left below).
+3. Play pinball machines, air hockey and skeeball at the Playland Arcade, adjacent to Pacific Park (on the left below).

 Santa Monica Pier: #1 Tourist Guide